We often get questions from customers asking if our oats are gluten-free. And we have to answer that they aren’t.

 It’s either ‘a large body of scientific evidence’, according to the Uni of Chicago’s Celiac Center, or ‘limited clinical studies’ according to Coeliac Australia.
 And these studies’ claims of reaction rates to the avenin gluten protein apparently vary from ‘less than 1%’ (Uni of Chicago) to 20% (Coeliac Australia).
 Perhaps depending on which study you read!

 While the Uni of Chicago site is happy to declare oats can be freely consumed by coeliacs, it adds the caveat that the oats need to be guaranteed uncontaminated by wheat, rye or barley.
 Either when growing in the field or when processed at the mill.
 This means that oats that are grown alongside crops with the other gluten proteins cannot claim to be gluten-free.

-I suspect that such a proviso is simply covering for the potential of gluten-containing oats to impact coeliacs, while still allowing gluten-free claims.
+I suspect that such a proviso is simply covering for the potential of the natural gluten in oats to impact coeliacs, while still allowing gluten-free claims.